aospapp/aosp/frameworks/ml/nn/tools/test_generator/README.md

 ### Specifying Variations

 You can add variations to the example so that the test generator can automatically create multiple tests.
-Currently, 6 types of variation are supported:
+The following variations are supported:

 - DefaultVariation, i.e. no variation
 - DataTypeConverter
 - DataLayoutConverter
 - AxisConverter
 - RelaxedModeConverter
-- ParameterAsInputConverter
 - ActivationConverter
+- AllOutputsAsInternalCoverter

 #### DataTypeConverter